 CHSS employees enjoy a variety of organisational benefits including: Company pension scheme, generous holiday allowance, company sick pay, employee welfare support and life assurance.

-This role is subject to an Enhanced Disclosure check.
-CHSS is committed to equality of opportunity, to following practices, and to providing a service which is free from unfair and unlawful discrimination.
-CHSS aims to ensure that no applicant, volunteer or member of staff is unfairly treated on the grounds of offending background.
+In line with our commitment to safeguarding, this role is subject to a PVGcheck.
+CHSS is committed to equality of opportunity and to providing a service which is free from unfair and unlawful discrimination.
+We therefore aim to ensure that no applicant, volunteer or member of staff is unfairly treated on the grounds of offending background.